, University of Wisconsin-Milwaukee (USA)

 , Universiade Estadual Paulista (Brazil)

 The subject indexing of fiction is a complicated matter.
 In addition to the difficulties that affect the indexing of non-fiction, the determination of the aboutness of narrative fiction makes the process even more challenging.
 The disparity in the understandings of the concepts of subject and aboutness (sometimes across languages, such as in the case of Portuguese) complicates the matter even more.
-Some initiatives around the world have addressed this problem following a facet-analytic approach (e.g., Pejtersen, 1979; American Library Association, 1990; Beghtol, 1994; Jansson & Södervall, 1987; Saarti & Hypén, 2010; Hypén & Mäkelä, 2011; Fideli, 2015).
-Despite the multiplicity of views of these authors, none of them seems to have worked with the strict application of Ranganthan's facets (Personality, Matter, Energy, Space, and Time).
-In this paper, we study the possibilities and contribution of Ranganthan's PMEST formula for the determination of the aboutness of novels.
+Some have addressed this problem with a method of facet analysis.
+Despite the multiplicity of views of these studies, none of them seems to have worked with the strict application of Ranganathan's fundamental facet categories (Personality, Matter, Energy, Space and Time - PMEST).
+In this paper, we study the possibilities and contribution of Ranganathan's PMEST formula for the determination of the aboutness of novels.
 We aim to determine the effectiveness of this approach for the indexing and retrieval of this kind of fiction in relation to the users' views.
 We distributed a questionnaire among the readers of a public library in Portugal in order to know their views on the PMEST facets of the novels they read.

 , UDC Consortium (The Netherlands)